A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Methods

 \subsection{Atomistic Simulations}

-In this paper, the Matlantis PFP estimator, trained on data without the Hubbard U correction, is used to perform structural relaxation using the LBFGS algorithm.
+In this paper, the Matlantis PFP estimator v7.0.0, trained on data without the Hubbard U correction, is used to perform structural relaxation using the LBFGS algorithm.
 We conducted atomistic simulations using an MLUIP provided by Matlantis \cite{Matlantis}.
 Its stated mean average error of 0.03 eV for disordered systems is small compared to calculated vacancy formation energy values in the range of 0.15-1.4 eV \cite{matlantis_paper}.
-The structural analysis determined B-site bonding to oxygen with $\qty{1.1}{\angstrom}$ radius collision spheres.
-For vacancy formation energy, the program iterates over removing 768 oxygen sites in a 1280 atom supercell (Fig S3) randomly populated with cations in stoichiometric ratios with no initial oxygen vacancies.
+The structural analysis determined B-site bonding to oxygen with $\qty{1.1}{\angstrom}$ radius collision spheres and used a relaxation force tolerance of $f<\qty{0.05}{eV \angstrom^{-1}}$.
+For vacancy formation energy, the program iterates over removing 768 oxygen sites in a 1280 atom supercell (Supplementary Figure 3) randomly populated with cations in stoichiometric ratios with no initial oxygen vacancies.